 This strategy is wonderful and exhausting and completely and utterly impossible with little people in tow.

-Divide and conquer has become a strategy in our travel tool belt.
+Divide and conquer has become an ongoing strategy in our travel tool belt.
 If one or both parents really wants to see something that it NOT kid friendly, sometimes we leave one parent with both kids or one parent takes the “easier” child to the sight while the other does something more fun with the other kid.

 Traveling slow means that we prefer to rent a home or apartment instead of booking a hotel.
 “Living” for the week instead of just staying somewhere means that we are more immersed in local culture, cooking meals with produce from the local market.

 Travel with a small children is different.
 Sometimes it can be more difficult, but we wouldn’t trade traveling with our little ones for ANYTHING!